jaid33p/BigDataProject/README.md

  Catheter Length (float): Length of the catheter (if applicable).
  Composition Ingredient (varchar): Composition or ingredients of the product.

+Some of the parameters which are most relevant in are Price, Manufacturer Number, Feature Property, Sterility, Outer Diameter, Needle Length, Color, Size, Age, Catheter Length and Composition Ingredient as these likely to be those that provide meaningful insights into factors affecting product availability.

 Reserch Question:

-According to the requirements outlined by MECP, the main goal is to create a predictive model capable of precisely identifying periods when there will be shortages of medical products.
+As per MECP's specifications, the primary objective is to develop a predictive model that can accurately pinpoint times when shortages of medical products are likely to occur.
+In simpler terms, they aim to use data and analysis to anticipate when there might be a lack of specific medical items, helping them proactively manage their inventory and ensure timely availability of essential products.

 Model Class:

-According to the specifications, our strategy involves employing supervised learning models for training.
-This choice is driven by the necessity to recognize patterns that indicate when a product runs out of stock and determine the specific days of the year when this typically occurs.
+As per the outlined specifications, our approach entails utilizing supervised learning models for the training process.
+This decision is motivated by the need to identify patterns that signal when a product becomes unavailable and to ascertain the particular days of the year when such occurrences are most likely.
+The goal is to leverage these models to enhance the ability to predict and manage stockouts effectively.